THE ARGUMENT FROM POOR DESIGN

 In mammals, the recurrent laryngeal nerve (RLN) does not go directly from the cranium to the larynx, the way any competent engineer would have arranged it.
 Instead, it extends down the neck to the chest, loops around a lung ligament and then runs back up the neck to the larynx.
 In a giraffe, that means a 20-foot length of nerve where 1 foot would have done.
 If this is evidence of design, it would seem to be of the unintelligent variety.

 This is not only poor design but actually maladaptive.
 The extra length makes it more prone to injury.
 Humans have suffered significant injury when recieving a blow to the chest experiencing a paresis or palsy of the vocal cord, making it difficult to talk or swallow.
+Due to it's needless size and length, injuries have also occured during surgery on goiters, thyroids and the esophagus.

-To make matters worse, when sunlight enters our eyes each morning, it triggers cells in the brain that control levels of the hormone melatonin, which, in part, controls drowsiness.
+To make matters worse, when sunlight hits our eyes each morning, it triggers cells in the brain that control levels of the hormone melatonin, which, in part, controls drowsiness.
 Light suppresses melatonin secretion, which wakes the body up.
 The more melatonin, the sleepier we are.
 These levels drop in the daytime and rise at night.
 Anyone who has ever worked third shift will tell you that the sleep struggle is real.